This article was originally written shortly after the 2017 tax reform. I’m leaving it up for a few reasons:

-So, let’s jump in and see how Americans who live outside the US will fair under the new Trump tax plan.
+Even though tax reform was heavily covered in the news, very little of that coverage discussed the impact on expats.
+So, let’s jump in and see how Americans who live outside the US will fair under the new tax plan.

-First, the basics
+First, the Basics

 Let’s make sure we’re all on the same page before diving into the details.

 As an American citizen or green card holder, you are subject to US tax on your worldwide income no matter where you live.
-So, simply living outside the US is not a fundamentally different thing to do than living in the US when it comes to US tax–you don’t get to stop thinking about US tax right when you board that outbound plane.
+Simply living outside the US is not a fundamentally different thing to do than living in the US when it comes to US tax–you don’t get to stop thinking about US tax right when you board that outbound plane.

-But, even though US tax is still a part of your life, there are several special rules that allow you to reduce your US tax bill.
+However, even though US tax is still a part of your life, there are several special rules that allow you to reduce your US tax bill.
 These rules may allow you to pay zero (or very little) US tax while you live outside the US.

-Maybe we’ve discovered the reason for the lack of tax reform coverage for expats . . . .
-For most expats, absolutely nothing will change.
+Maybe we’ve discovered the reason for the lack of tax reform coverage for expats–for most expats, absolutely nothing will change.

-But, the tax reform bill doesn’t make any changes at all to the mainstay provisions for expats: the foreign earned income exclusion, the foreign housing deduction/exclusion, or the foreign tax credit (as applied generally to individuals).
+However, the tax reform bill doesn’t make any changes at all to the mainstay provisions for expats: the foreign earned income exclusion, the foreign housing deduction/exclusion, or the foreign tax credit (as applied generally to individuals).

 New to expat tax?
 Click here to learn how it all works.

-But for expat entrepreneurs . . .
+But for Expat Entrepreneurs . . .

-- The self-employment tax (which is about 15% on the first $118k),
+- The self-employment tax (which is about 15% on the first $118k);

-- The scaleback rule (which reduces the effectiveness of the foreign earned income exclusion for a self-employed person with gross income over $100k); and
+- The scaleback rule (which reduces the effectiveness of the foreign earned income exclusion for a self-employed person with gross income over about $100k); and

 - If you have a business where “capital is a material income producing factor” (e.g., Amazon FBA), the 30% rule (which allows a self-employed person in these businesses to only treat up to 30% of net income as foreign earned income).

-A glimmer of hope for some
+A Glimmer of Hope for Some

 Now, I hesitated adding this section of the article because some people will get really bad ideas here.
 You can’t just put your uncle Igor’s name on the shareholder register and flip the bird to the IRS–you have to actually shift real beneficial ownership of your business.
 No shenanigans allowed.